casudo/Kickbase-Insights/README.md

 - Market table: Add fitness, maybe ligainsider rating?
 - Lineup planner: Add fitness
 - Docker container for easy deployment
+- Add battles
 **Backend:**
 - Fix all TODOs
+- Measure time of API calls and display them under Misc?
+- Add best practice to seperate duplicate variables names from modules (e.g. user and user.
+Which one is the module and which one is the variable?)
 **Misc:**
 - Add Postman workspace